SmartDataAnalytics/dcat-suite/README.md

 # DCAT - Easy RDF Data Management

-Retrieving, publishing and loading data in a single tool.
+Retrieving, publishing and loading data in a single DCAT-centric tool.
+One could say, DCAT is to datasets what pom.xml is to (Java) software projects.

 ## In a nutshell